connorslade/mslicer/docs/miscellaneous.md

 ## Remote Print HTTP Status Proxy

 Part of the process to upload a model to a printer with remote print is to serve the .goo file on a http server, then send the download link to the printer over MQTT.
-Because remote print already has to run a HTTP server, this option exposes an api at `0.0.0.0:<http_port>/status`.
-Each time remote print starts all server port are randomized and printed to the log (check the console or the Log panel).
+Because remote print already has to run a HTTP server, this option exposes an API at `0.0.0.0:<http_port>/status`.
+Each time remote print starts, all server port are randomized and printed to the log (check the console or the Log panel).

+### Scriptable Widget

+Before I explain how the API works, here is a cool thing you can use it for (if you have an iPhone).
+There is an app called [Scriptable](https://scriptable.app) the lets you write scripts for your phone in JavaScript.
+I have already written one that shows a widget with the status of the current print job.
+It needs to access the API server so if you want to access it outside your home network you will need to use some proxy service like ngrok.

+Anyway you can download the code for the widget from GitHub [here](https://gist.github.com/connorslade/5ee51da075fb0d7295f7a85cc774a5e0).
+Just make a new script in the app, paste the code in, then you can make a Scriptable widget, edit it, and choose the script you made.

+### The API

-The status route returns an array of printers, each with the following format.
+The status route returns a JSON array of printers, each with the following format.

 ```
 struct Printer {